-Mile Marker Ten is a work of fiction, but it is based on real events that took place in and around Ellicott City, Maryland in 1908 and 1909.
+Mount Misery and Mile Marker Ten are works of fiction, but they are based on real events that took place in and around Ellicott City, Maryland in 1908 and 1909.
 Many of the characters are real, although the dialogue and situations are fictionalized.
 All of the quoted newspaper articles are real.

 On display in the Trolley Stop restaurant.

 Good food, generous portions!

 This was taken prior to the 2018 flood, approaching Ellicott City from Oella.
 In winter and early spring, as you walk across the bridge, look up and to the right for a good view of Angelo Cottage (Castle).

 Between 1745 and 1760, a turnpike was established across Maryland to provide a land route between the port city of Baltimore and the mostly-German settlement of Fredericktown,

 some fifty miles to the west.
 Stone markers were erected every mile along the north side of the road.
 Many remain to this day.
 Mile Marker Ten sits just to the west of the Patapsco River—in the shadow of the B&O railroad bridge.

 Today, Mile marker Ten sits in front of Georgia Grace Cafe.
 (Go there often.)